 The Alto Kalimba is in G, and plays a fourth lower than the 10-Note and 17-Note kalimbas.
 The lower, richer tones are excellent to support singing.
 The larger body makes this a good choice for people who don’t have small hands.

 The Hugh Tracey Treble, like the Alto, is also in G, but it is missing the Alto’s lowest notes and has extra high notes.
 Same size as the 17-Note in C. This tends to push melodies into the upper octave, making the Treble the highest sounding kalimba of the lot.
 With the melodies soaring into the upper ranges of the Treble, this kalimba may be the most angelic of all.

-I don't know.
+I don’t know.
 There are certainly good things to be said for all of them.
-I only sell kalimbas that I can make good music on, so you should be able to buy any of these and proceed with confidence.
-Perhaps most important, I support each of these kalimbas with high quality instructional materials.
+I only sell kalimbas on which I can reliably make good music, so you should be able to buy any of these and proceed with confidence.
+Perhaps most important, each of these kalimbas is supported by high quality Kalimba Magic instructional materials.